microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   **DMF_CONFIG_GET**                            |  Modules use this function to retrieve the Module's Config information set by the Client.
   **DMF_CONTEXT_GET**                           |  Modules use this function to retrieve the Module's Context.
 (This context is similar to a Client Driver's device context.)
   **[DMF_ModuleCreate]**                        |  Modules use this call to tell DMF to create an instance of themselves.
 Modules can also use this call to create instances of Dynamic Modules of other Modules.
-  **DMF_ModuleDestroy**                         |  Modules use this call to tell DMF to destroy an instance of themselves **only** if they support the **DMF_[ModuleName]_Destroy callback**. *Typically, Modules do not support this callback as DMF makes that call on behalf of the Module.* Modules use this call to tell DMF to destroy an instance of a Dynamic Module, however.
   **DMF_ModuleOpen**                            |  Modules that manually control when they open/close use this call to open.
   **DMF_ModuleClose**                           |  Modules that manually control when they open/close use this call to close.
   **DMF_ModuleAcquire**                         |  Modules that manually control when they open/close use this call at the **beginning** of their Methods to ensure that the Module's context is valid during the Method's execution.
 Using this call ensures that the Module remains open for the duration of the Method's execution.